TitiFix/Geneweb2/docs/ged/Ged.AGE_AT_EVENT.md

 ﻿# Abstract
+Where:
+>=greater than indicated age
+<=less than indicated age
+y=a label indicating years
+m=a label indicating months
+d=a label indicating days
+YY=number of full years
+MM=number of months
+DDD=number of days
+CHILD=age < 8 years
+INFANT=age < 1 year
+STILLBORN=died just prior, at, or near birth, 0 years A number that indicates the age in years, months, and days that the principal was at the time of the associated event.
+Any labels must come after their corresponding number, for example; 4y 8m 10d.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />